 Marketing, Lisa Falaschi (part time)

-Lisa manages Craftspace’s websites, press relations, mailing lists and much of the print and branding.
+Lisa manages Craftspace’s websites and digital marketing, press relations, mailing lists and much of the print and branding.

 Interns and Volunteers: